Balai Chandra Dutt

 Balai Chandra Dutt (1923 – 2009), also known as B.C.
 Dutt or Balai Chand Dutt, was an Indian sailor who was a prominent figure in the 1946 Royal Indian Navy mutiny.
 He is remembered for his significant role in the naval mutiny, a pivotal event that contributed to India’s path toward independence.

 Early life and education

 Dutt was born in 1923 in a village near Burdwan, West Bengal.
 As a child, he showed a keen interest in history and literature.
 Instead of engaging in typical childhood activities, Dutt spent his time reading books on historical figures and Bengali literature.
-He was especially interested in the life of Chhatrapati Shivaji, one of India's most celebrated historical figures, and studied the works of renowned writers like Sarat Chandra Chatterjee, Bankim Chandra Chatterjee, and Rabindranath Tagore.
+He studied the works of renowned writers like Sarat Chandra Chatterjee, Bankim Chandra Chatterjee, and Rabindranath Tagore.
 His passion for history, particularly the Indian independence movement, shaped Dutt's emerging nationalist views.

 Joining the Royal Indian Navy

 Dutt joined the Royal Indian Navy (RIN), where his perspective on the Navy and the colonial system changed dramatically.
 His first experience in the Navy exposed him to the discrimination faced Indian ratings and junior officers in the RIN, who treated as mere mercenaries, while their white officers received preferential treatment.
 The presence of soldiers from Subhas Chandra Bose’s Indian National Army (INA), who had been brought back to India in 1945 for the Red Fort trials, further fueled Dutt's determination to challenge discrimination in the navy and assert the dignity of Indian servicemen.